This is one of the most common questions I hear from buyers and fashion newcomers: “Is Diesel an American brand? Or is it European?”

 Where Diesel Was Founded

-Diesel began in northern Italy, a region known for:
+Diesel began in northern Italy, a region renowned for denim innovation, textile craftsmanship, and fashion engineering.

 Why People Get Confused